ChrisSantosLang/redscience/docs/source/releases/games.rst

   Phase 4: Option to pass, all spaces cloaked, only yellow unlocked;

 StagHunt:
-  4x1x3 stacks: first stack exclusive to black and starts with 1 black pentagon, second stack exclusive to white and starts with 1 white pentagon, third stack exclusive to black and chaos, fourth stack exclusive to white and chaos;
+  Played on 4x1x3 stacks: first stack exclusive to black and starts with 1 black pentagon, second stack exclusive to white and starts with 1 white pentagon, third stack exclusive to black and chaos, fourth stack exclusive to white and chaos;